 I became a fan of David Sedaris a decade ago, when I was in graduate school and my then-boyfriend introduced me to him.
 “I think you’ll like this guy,” he said.
 “He’s funny.”
 And he handed me a stack of David Sedaris books.

 David–whom I’m on a first name basis with now that we’ve had two conversations spanning nine years and lasting a total of 5 minutes–is a brilliantly funny writer, and, for the record, one of the best orators of his own work I’ve ever listened to.
 There are few other people for whom I’d be delighted to pay money just to listen to them read for a couple of hours.
-It now makes sense to me why so many people “discovered” him, as though he were a prehistoric fossil, through NPR’s “This American Life,” a radio segment that frequently airs his essays.
+It now makes sense to me why so many people “discovered” him, as though he were an uninhabited island, through NPR’s “This American Life,” a radio segment that frequently airs his essays.

 When I learned he was coming to Rhode Island, I immediately bought tickets to his show and a new book called Theft by Finding, a compilation of selected entries from his diaries between 1977 and 2002.
 Although he has an introduction explaining the title of the book–it comes from a law that states finding anything of value, say, $10 in the street, and choosing to keep it rather than trying to return it, is punishable as “theft by finding”–this is, in essence, how he created his book: by taking his own journal entries that just happened to be lying around and publishing them.